-Depreciation is calculated at the straight line method over a period of 30 - 99 years
+Depreciation is calculated at the straight line method over a period of 30 - 99 years the investment property, the carrying amount of the replaced part is derecognised.

 Where investment property is acquired through a non-exchange transaction, its cost is its fair value as at the date of acquisition.